jifuwater/linxjourney/README.md

 Now open the folder, you can see that gtk-2.0 folder is missing.
 Take it from the Ant folder downloaded with git.

 ---
+### Firefox
+---
+Install Catppuccin Mocha-Lavender theme (you can find it in Settings > Extensions and Themes).
+The bar is a bit smaller; follow [this little guide](https://support.mozilla.org/bm/questions/1340443).
+The search engine is Startpage.
+The transparency settings that work for Startpage and the home page are done with Picom.

+---
 #### Note: lofi and wind button take some seconds to start 5-8s ; navigate rofi with "ctrl+j,k" and "ctrl+h" to change mode